Bachelor of Science in Accounting

 The principal objectives of the Bachelor of Science in Accounting program are to provide students with a broad, fundamental knowledge of the field, to prepare students for employment in accounting careers, and to provide a strong liberal arts component that develops communications skills, information literacy, abstract thinking and critical analysis and fosters historical, political and social awareness.

-Also available: a Master of Science in Accounting.
+Also available: Associate in Arts in Accounting and Master of Science in Accounting.

 Area I-Core Component